North African cuisine in Brighton

 Without doubt the best complete combination we have ever tried is the Blue Man banquet.
 This is usually served for 2, 3 or 4 of you and I think on the last count we had about 5 courses in total: hummus (though Middle Eastern) with dips, African salad, olives, merguez, tajines, cakes, followed by a peppermint tea.
 Great if you feel like treating you and your guests to something special.

-The Blue Man started on Edward Street in Brighton about 10 years ago.
-Afterwards, it moved closer to the centre of the city to Little East Street, in the South Lanes.
+The Blue Man started on Edward Street in Brighton about 15 years ago.
+Afterwards, it moved closer to the centre of the city to Little East Street, then Queens Road now it is in Manchester Street.

 Restaurants Brighton recommendation.